top of page

 BS3621 is a lock standard set by the British Standards Institution (BSI) for thief-resistant locks.

-Locks that meet the BS3621 standard are commonly fitted to front and back doors of residential properties, offering a reliable level of security.
+BS3621-compliant locks are commonly fitted to the front and back doors of residential properties, offering a reliable level of security.

-Many insurance companies require door locks to comply with BS3621 to ensure that your property is adequately protected.
+Many insurance companies require door locks to meet BS3621 standards to ensure your property is adequately protected.

 How to tell your locks are BS3621?

-• Method 1: Look for the British Standard Kitemark engraved on the lock.
+• Method 1: Check for the British Standard Kitemark engraved on the lock.

-• Method 2: Look for the British Standard number (BS3621) stamped on the lock faceplate.
+• Method 2: Check for the British Standard number (BS3621) stamped on the lock faceplate.

-To check if your front or back door locks conform to BS3621, look for the British Standard Kitemark (BSI) on the lock’s faceplate.
+To check whether your front or back door locks conform to BS3621, look for the British Standard Kitemark (BSI) on the lock’s faceplate.

-The faceplate is visible when the door is open, and you should see the standard number—such as BS3621—stamped directly on it.
+The faceplate is visible when the door is open.
+You should see either the Kitemark symbol or the standard number (BS3621) stamped directly onto it.

-Master Locksmiths Association MLA logo with crossed keys in a circular design.
+Master Locksmiths Association MLA logo with crossed keys in circular design

 Registered Company Members of the